hoffie/prometheus-rule-checker/README.md

 Rules such as `up{instance=~"a|b|c"}` can be analyzed for each regexp alternative group (i.e. `a`, `b`, `c`) by enabling this feature with `--expand.regexps`.

 More logging can be enabled by specifying `--verbose`.

+The exit code is 0 if there are no findings.
+It's 1 otherwise.

 ## License